Add Serious Muscle Mass With Drop Sets

 Who Should Use Drop Sets?

 Drop sets should be used by anyone seeking to shock their muscles into growth.
-Veteran lifters, as well as novice lifters, can utilize drop sets as part of their routines as a way to break through plateaus, but novice lifters should not be hitting plateaus at this time, so typical sets are just as useful for them.
+Veteran lifters, as well as novice lifters, can utilize this technique as part of their routines as a way to break through plateaus.
+But, novice lifters should not be hitting plateaus at this time, so typical sets are just as useful for them.

 I find that the use of drop sets are the most effective high intensity technique for breaking through plateaus and for adding mass for my body type and style of lifting.
 I have been down the road with all sorts of techniques including supersets, giant sets, pre-exhaustion, negatives, partials, static holds, continuous tension, peak contraction, 21s, 5 x 5s, 8 x 8s, etc. For me, drop sets just work the best to get that pump and for lasting muscles.